fafalone/WinDevLib/README.md

 Note that this is just for using tbShellLib-- you'll likely have a lot more changes to make if you want to make your project x64 compatible.

 ## Updates
+**Update (v3.5.48):**

+-Added accessibility UI Automation interfaces and APIs.

+    NOTE: This API had a number of *very* generically named enums, like FillMode and ToggleState; these have been prefixed with Uia_ to avoid conflicts.
+In most cases, the actual members were left   alone, with the exception of LiveSetting (renamed Uia_LiveSetting), which had Off, Polite, and Assertive; these have been prefixed with Uia_ as well.

+    NOTE: IUIAutomation, IUIAutomationProxyFactoryMapping, IUIAutomationAndCondition and IUIAutomationOrCondition have members that use a SAFEARRAY of IUIAutomationCondition...
+MKTYPLIB does not support this so these return a pointer you'll need to dereference.

+-Added misc interfaces ICurrentWorkingDirectory, IPropertyKeyStore, ISortColumnArray, and IBannerNotificationHandler

+-Added IHandlerInfo2, IDeskBar, IDeskBarClient amd IShellFolderBand

 **Update (v3.4.46):** Added all GDIPlus APIs and all Common Dialog APIs.

 **Update (v3.3.41):** Bug fix: IExplorerBrowserEvents::NavigationFailed was misspelled.